Adding RTC Clock to Raspberry Pi 4

 $ i2cdetect -y 1

-If, at this stage instead of 68
+If, at this stage instead of 68, the I2C address is UU (Unbound/Unknown)

 then the I2C device has been detected but not working correctly.